Los miserables (2014 TV series): Plot

-Lucia Durán (Lucha) leaves prison in Texas (U.S.) where she served 11 years of her sentence, with the frustration of paying for a crime she did not commit.
+Lucia Durán (Lucha) leaves prison in Texas where she served 11 years of her sentence, with the frustration of paying for a crime she did not commit.
 Her cellmate Rosalia Pérez, on her deathbed, entrusts Lucia to take charge of Roxana, her 10-year-old daughter living in Mexico City.
 Lucia is deported from Texas with a nursing degree obtained in prison.
 In Mexico City, dreaming of reuniting with her family, Lucia is received by Liliana Duran, her younger sister, who reminds her that she is the shame of the family, although Liliana knows that the tragedy of her sister started it.
 Meanwhile, they agree that Lucia is alone in this life and Lucia begins a long ordeal to find work and the girl that she promised to protect.

 The handsome and masculine chief of the anti-narcotics department, Daniel Ponce, never has trouble getting occasional lovers, but isn't keen on lasting relationships.
 He seems cold and cynical, while he boasts of being fair and impartial.
 He relentlessly tracks evildoers, as in each of the criminals he sees his mother's killers.

 Daniel, in his fight against drug trafficking and Marrero, the head of a drug cartel, directs an operation to catch a trafficking ring in a popular neighborhood, which injures both policemen and traffickers.
 Meanwhile, Lucia goes to a charity hospital to apply for a job.
 Shortly after, the wounded cop from Daniel's operation arrives.
 Trained for action, Lucia starts to help the poor staff of nurses and doctors, until Daniel arrives with orders and threats.
 Lucia confronts him and Daniel angrily asserts himself.
 Sister Amparo Ponce, seeing the ugly behavior of her nephew, decides to give Lucia a try, despite her unruly past.
 After getting the job, Lucia starts to seek Roxana, the daughter of Rosalia. in other the Side,a very handsome, hardworking and a very well experienced police officer named Julian from another city arrives, and starts working with Daniel.
 Actually Julian is the step-brother of Olegario Marrero, but he is completely against him, and always goes and talks to him to stop the dirty work but Marrero refuses.
 Julian on the otherside falls in love with Lucia, and Lucia also starts loving him, but He feels bad for Daniel, and he cuts the relationship.
 Julian is also poor because he lost his son Thomas in car-accident and he is broken for that and the Court did not charge the man who killed his son. and also There is Pablo Riobueno who is an undercover police officer who works as a farmer in Radames Echeveria's House, and also he loves Radames's wife Helena and has a relationship with her.